MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-admin-role.md

 - [Manage SharePoint Online user profiles](manage-user-profiles.md)

 > [!TIP]
 > When you assign someone the SharePoint admin role, you may also want to assign them to Service administrator role.
-This way they can see important information in the Office 365 admin center, such as the health of the SharePoint Online service, and change and release notifications.
+This way they can see important information in the Microsoft 365 admin center, such as the health of the SharePoint Online service, and change and release notifications.

 ## See also
 <a name="BK_KeyTasks"> </a>